 Change last paragraph:

-In all of these timestamp reports, the timestamp itself shall consist of the 12 octets defined for the timestamp report in 14.7.1, 14.7.2, and 14.7.3.
+For the UWB PHY, in all of these timestamp reports, the timestamp itself shall consist of the 12 octets defined for the timestamp report in 14.7.1, 14.7.2, and 14.7.3.
 Use of nonzero timestamp reports is limited to RDEVs.
 Only devices that have phyRanging set to TRUE shall return a nonzero timestamp report to a next higher layer.

+For TVWS RDEVs, the Timing IE and Ranging Information IE are provided for exchanging ranging information between TVWS RDEVs.

 Remove 5.1.8.5.